Our Best Thrift Shops

-The description “thrift shop” doesn’t really do the Bärner Brocki in the Lorraine neighbourhood justice.
-It is a large, professionally run, fully equipped warehouse.
-And it’s not only organized and well kept, the set prices are also very fair.
-But the best thing about this shop are the shelves with the new stuff: experienced bargain hunters start their visit there to find the best treasures before sitting down in the cute café for some coffee and cake.
-The Bärner Brocki also has an exemplary work integration programme (no wonder it has been visited by the Federal Council!).
+The Bärner Brocki in the Lorraine neighbourhood is a large, professionally run department store.
+It’s not only extremely well organized, the fixed prices are also very fair.
+Experienced bargain hunters start their visit at the shelves with the new goods to find the best treasures before treating themselves to some coffee and cake at the Brocki’s in-house café.
+The Bärner Brocki also has an exemplary work integration programme.
 This means that the customers sometimes need to be a bit patient with the employees, but it definitely adds to the charm of this wonderful thrift shop.
-And the fact that they have seasonal activities that contribute to a lively neighbourhood, such as Easter chocolate making or pumpkin sales, is the icing on the cake.
+And they have seasonal activities that contribute to a lively neighbourhood, such as Easter chocolate making or pumpkin sales.

 TO THE BÄRNER BROCKI

-Behind a nondescript facade at 83 Schwarztorstrasse in Bern’s Mattenhof neighbourhood lies a true mecca for design fans.
-It is filled to the top with furniture and other objects from the 1960s and 1970s, from Horgenglarus classics to eclectic toys to neon signs from old post offices, always in good condition.
+Here lies a true mecca for design fans.
+It is filled to the brim with well-preserved furniture and other objects from the 1960s and 1970s, from Horgenglarus classics to eclectic toys to neon signs from old post offices.
 If you’re on a budget, visit the second-hand store’s thrift department in the basement for some reasonably priced treasures.
-Owner Oliver Kathriner is always happy to help his customers find what they’re looking for, and if you need help getting your new gem home, he can deliver it to your doorstep with his moving truck – very practical!
+Owner Oliver Kathriner is happy to help his customers find what they’re looking for.
+And if you need help getting your new gem home, he can deliver it to your doorstep with his moving truck – very practical!
 There’s also a small but stylish second-hand clothing store amidst all the furniture.
-It’s the perfect combo for some Saturday afternoon shopping.

 TO DESIGNBÖRSE UND BROCKENSTUBE RENOLI